 As we mentioned above, the market for online video-based education is growing rapidly.
 And with good reason!
 In recent years, many studies have shown that video use in education can be “highly effective.“

 We can see this data play out in schools, for example.
-As an article in The Journal explains, “video is becoming as ubiquitous in classrooms as laminated periodic tables and whiteboards.”
+As this article in The Journal explains, “video is becoming as ubiquitous in classrooms as laminated periodic tables and whiteboards.”

-However, educational video doesn’t only belong in the classroom.
-In fact, there are many broad benefits of video eLearning in various contexts.
+However, educational videos don’t only belong in the classroom.
+There are many broad benefits of video eLearning in various contexts.
 According to scientific research by Education Videos, the benefits of using online video for education include:

 - enhanced “comprehension and retention of information”